top of page

 Can straight white men be diverse?

-My answer to that question starts with a nostalgic trip to the classrooms of my childhood.
+In longer form: let's go on a nostalgic trip to the classrooms of my childhood.

 Back in my day, teachers used projectors and laminated sheets to share information in class.